Open coloring axiom: Statement

 A weaker version, OCAP, replaces the uncountability condition in the first case with being a compact perfect set in X. Both OCA and OCAP can be stated equivalently for arbitrary separable spaces.

 Relation to other axioms

 OCAP can be proved in ZFC for analytic subsets of a Polish space, and from the axiom of determinacy.
 The full OCA is consistent with (but independent of) ZFC, and follows from the proper forcing axiom.

 OCA implies that the smallest unbounded set of Baire space has cardinality $\aleph_2$.
-Moreover, assuming OCA, Baire space contains few "gaps" between sets of sequences — more specifically, that the only possible gaps are Hausdorff gaps and analogous (κ,ω)-gaps where κ is an initial ordinal not less than ω2.
+Moreover, assuming OCA, Baire space contains few "gaps" between sets of sequences — more specifically, that the only possible gaps are (ω1,ω1)-gaps and (κ,ω)-gaps where κ is an initial ordinal not less than ω2.